premail/premail/README.md

 ## Creating a new design

 (This is out of date.
-Expect an update soon.)
+Expect an update soon.
+10/28/2021)

 Look in the `designs` subdirectory.
 This will hold each of the designs (structure and styling) for your emails.
 For instance, you might have a